 Just a few other things to point out:

 - Yes, this model IS inflation adjusted.
 For the entire model we have used an average 3% which will simply be subtracted off of each segments earnings.

 - We’ll use an average annualized gain of 8% per year for all investments across the board.

 - Employer contributions to my 401k will NOT be included since in my case they are susceptible to fluctuate.
 Besides, by not counting it, those extra earnings will make a nice safety buffer as the years pass on.
 Look at it as icing on the cake!

 - Taxes will be calculated at the end of each segment once the total income from all the individual accounts has been added together.
 This is because the marginal tax rate will be highly dependent upon how much income we are actually producing.
-For lack of any better information, we’ll continue to use the taking into account a standard deduction, personal exemptions, etc.
+For lack of any better information, we’ll continue to use the marginal 2013 tax system taking into account a standard deduction, personal exemptions, etc.

 So now that you’ve seen the whole thing, let’s break it down column by column into bite-size chunks, and look a closer look at the what and why as it applies towards the overall financial strategy.